BelgianBiodiversityPlatform/python-dwca-reader/doc/index.rst

         if dwca.core_rowtype == qn('Occurrence'):
             pass

-        # Finally, let's iterate over the archive lines and get the data:
+        # Finally, let's iterate over the archive core lines and get the data:
-        for line in dwca.each_line():
+        for line in dwca:
             # line is an instance of DwCACoreLine
-            # each_line() returns them following their order of appearance in the core file
+            # iteration respects their order of appearance in the core file

             # Print can be used for debugging purposes...
             print line